Freedom of religion in Brunei: Law for Non-Muslims

+Law for everyone else

 Authorities continued to arrest persons for offenses under Shari'a, such as khalwat (close proximity between the sexes) and consumption of alcohol.
 According to statistics released by religious authorities, 31 khalwat cases were reported during the period covered by this report.
 The arresting forces in these crackdowns were civilian and religious police.
 Most of those arrested or detained for a first offense were fined and released, although, in the past, some persons were imprisoned for up to four months for repeated offenses of khalwat.
 By law, men are liable to a $634 (B$1000) and women to a $317 (B$500) fine if convicted of khalwat.

 Religious authorities regularly participated in raids to confiscate alcoholic beverages and non-halal meats.
 They also monitored restaurants and supermarkets to ensure conformity with halal practice.
 Restaurants and service employees that served a Muslim in daylight hours during the fasting month were subjected to fines.
 Non-halal restaurants and non-halal sections in supermarkets were allowed to operate without interference from religious authorities.

-The Ministry of Education requires courses on Islam and the MIB in all public schools.
-Private schools are not required to teach Islam, but many make voluntary Ugama instruction available on an extracurricular, after-hours basis.
-Ugama is a six-year education system that teaches Islam under the Sunni Shafi'i school of thought.
-Most school textbooks were illustrated to depict Islam as the norm, and often all women and girls were shown wearing the Muslim head covering.
-There were no depictions of practices of other religions in textbooks.
-The Ministry prohibits the teaching of other religions and comparative religious studies.
-At one private school that offers Islamic instruction during regular school hours, Christian students have been allowed to attend church during those periods when Muslim students receive instruction about Islam.

-The Government did not prohibit or restrict parents from giving religious instruction to children in their own homes.